Ken39775/Altek_ROS2/README.md

 - /camera/gyro/metadata
 - /camera/gyro/sample

->Using an L515 device the list differs a little by adding a 4-bit confidence grade (published as a mono8 image):
->- /camera/confidence/camera_info
->- /camera/confidence/image_rect_raw
->
->It also replaces the 2 infrared topic sets with the single available one:
->- /camera/infra/camera_info
->- /camera/infra/image_raw

 To turn them off: `ros2 param set /camera/camera enable_infra false` The "/camera" prefix is the namesapce specified in the given launch file.
-When using D435 or D415, the gyro and accel topics wont be available.
-Likewise, other topics will be available when using T265 (see below).
+When using Altek 3Di Camera, the gyro and accel topics will be available.

 ### The metadata topic:
 The metadata messages store the camera's available metadata in a *json* format.
 To learn more, a dedicated script for echoing a metadata topic in runtime is attached.
 For instance, use the following command to echo the camera/depth/metadata topic: